monodot/monodot/README.md

 ### Hi there 👋 - it's me, Tom

 I'm a developer and DevOps engineer type of person.
-I work at Red Hat.
+I work at Grafana Labs.

 🔭 In my free time I'm also working on: